 What's the best way to prepare the soil for vegetable plants to grow?

-Vegetables use up the soil’s nutrients, which need to be replaced for next year.
-Thus, you want to add nutrients to the soil that feeds the plants.
-You want to make the soil loose enough to put in seeds or young vegetables.
+Vegetables use up the soil’s nutrients, which need to be replaced for the next year.
+Thus, you want to add nutrients to the soil that will feed the plants and make the soil loose enough to put in seeds or young vegetables.

 How do you make the healthiest soil for plants to spread their roots and absorb food and water?

 Some gardeners use tilling, the traditional approach to improve garden soil for vegetables.
 But what is tilling?
 It is breaking up the ground by digging the soil 8–10 inches deep and turning it over.

 Gardeners debate whether or not tilling is a good practice for renewing soil that has been depleted of its nutrients.
 Alternative methods exist now as well.
 This article will provide some points on both sides of the fence.

 Here are some of the main reasons why tilling might be a good idea, along with some directions on how to best do so.

 It adds nutrients.